PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

       raise RuntimeError from exc

 The ``.coveragerc`` file is used to specify lines of code and files that should always be ignored in coverage tests.
-For example, tests in ``astropy-helpers`` should not be run because those tests are performed through the ``astropy-helpers`` repository.

 .. note::